Skip to main content

 Wave 4 Rule

-An absolute rule stating that in an impulse wave, Wave 4 cannot enter the price ...
+The Wave 4 rule states that in an impulse wave, Wave 4 cannot enter the price te...

 Wave Count

-The labeling of price movements according to Elliott Wave patterns.
-A wave count...
+A wave count is the labeling of price movements according to Elliott Wave rules ...

 Intermediate DegreeAll TermsLeading Diagonal